Best PCIe NVMe M.2 SSD

 Samsung PM961

-The Samsung PM961 is the SSD with best cost performance.
-If you feel that the 960 PRO’s price is expensive, you can consider choosing the PM961.
-The SSD has the capacity of 256GB which can be expanded up to 512GB.
-Its sequential read speed reaches up to 2800MB/s and sequential write speed reaches up to 1400MB/s.
-The SSD’s maximum 4K random read speed reaches 330K IOPS and its maximum 4K random write speed reaches 150K IOPS.
+The Samsung PM961 is the most cost-effective SSD.
+If you think the 960 PRO is too expensive, you might consider the PM961.
+The SSD has a capacity of 256GB, which can be expanded up to 512GB.
+Its sequential read speed reaches up to 2800MB/s, and its sequential write speed can reach up to 1400MB/s.
+The maximum 4K random read speed of this SSD is 330K IOPS, and the maximum 4K random write speed is 150K IOPS.
 Its biggest advantage is its high-cost performance.
-The 256GB version is priced around CNY600 (approximately $91), and its 512GB version is priced around CNY 1000 approximately $152).
-But since the PM961 belongs to OEM product, it doesn’t have the official quality guarantee.
+The 256GB version is priced around CNY 600 ($91), and its 512GB version is priced around CNY 1000 ($152).
+However, since the PM961 is an OEM product, it does not come with an official warranty.

 Intel 760P